e-h-dev/trip-discoverer/README.md

 #### Site Visitor Goals

-- I want to have access to clear details regarding all the trips detailed by the website.
+- I want to have access to clear details regarding all the trips detailed in the app.
-- I want to be able to easily search for my preferred trip, by location and category.
+- I want to be able to search for my preferred trip, by location and category.
 - I want to add my own trip ideas to the website's database.
 - I want to be able to edit my trip ideas on the website's database.
 - I want the site to be responsive to my device.